AgileVentures/av-static-website/source/blog_articles/2016-10-24-tying-up-loose-ends.html.markdown

 Destroying ⬢ agile-thicket-6113 (including all add-ons)... done Destroying ⬢ ancient-bastion-6361 (including all add-ons)... done Destroying ⬢ ancient-dusk-4608 (including all add-ons)... done
 ```

 I could have burnt time doing a regex for the format of `<word>-<word>-<four-digits>` to find and delete all my apps without custom names, but that would have burnt time for something I'm unlikely to need to do again, and it took a minute to get the file `delete_heroku_list` to have the names of all the crufty old apps I haven't used in years.

-So my hereby dashboard is looking a lot cleaner.
+So my Heroku dashboard is looking a lot cleaner.
 I've got my two main project pipelines in my "favourites", and my Heroku navigation is a lot more manageable:

 ![](https://www.dropbox.com/s/iaf134csxh7ij1g/Screenshot%202016-10-24%2010.09.56.png?dl=1)

 Although that doesn't immediately seem to have enabled automated PR deploys on LocalSupport - which still reports the 100 app limit exceeded.
-I guess that will take time to flush through the system, or indeed I might need to try this new `purge_cache` technique that's mentioned above, but those are Yak's to be shaved.
-I only just started on the data migration script for the premium plus upgrade feature, which needs to be finished, and there's a hell of a lot of other critical admin tasks to get to today.
-At least this ties up some of the loose ends from last week, when I was worried the Yak shaving would continue indefinitely.
-At least I've got to a reasonably satisfying task switching point ...
+I guess that will take time to flush through the system, or indeed I might need to try this new `purge_cache` technique that's mentioned above, but those are Yak's to be shaved on another day.
+I only just started on the data migration script for the Premium plus upgrade feature, which needs to be finished, and there's a hell of a lot of other critical admin tasks to get to.
+At the minium this ties up some of the loose ends from last week, when I was worried the Yak shaving would continue indefinitely.
+And at the very least I've got to a reasonably satisfying task switching point ...

 ### Related Videos